Everything you need to know about Canva Pro – and why it’s worth the upgrade

 Disclaimer: This post contains links, that if clicked, and you make a purchase, I may make a small commission, at no additional cost to you.
 I only recommend products I absolutely ❤️

 While I’ve been a long time user of Canva, I forget some people have not come across Canva, or if they have they are not sure of the power behind it.
 So, what is Canva?

 Canva is my go to for all things design.
 Presentations, logos, blog imagery, social posts, even T shirts and sales collateral.
+Canva is also a cleaver wee photo editor. (super handy if you don’t know how to sue photoshop).
 I don’t have a design background but have been in Marketing for tech and startups for a long time and know what looks good and what doesn’t.
 But, I don’t know how to use the fancy software to create anything decent.
 So, a long time ago I signed up for Canva.